PJMessi/node-use-thread-workers-manually-for-cpu-intensive-tasks/README.md

         was fired first.

     Even though it takes about few milliseconds to get result for Hello World API, we have to wait about 20 seconds to get the result.

+    So its not wise to use Node for CPU intensive tasks.

 ### What this program does